farhanhunter/NodeJS-Client-Server/README.md

-# CRUD Application with Express, PostgreSQL, and Node.js Client
+# Manga CRUD Application with Express, PostgreSQL, and Node.js Client

-This project is a simple CRUD (Create, Read, Update, Delete) application using Express.js as the backend framework, PostgreSQL as the database, and a Node.js command-line client for interacting with the API.
+This project is a CRUD (Create, Read, Update, Delete) application for managing manga data.
+It uses Express.js as the backend framework, PostgreSQL as the database, and includes a Node.js command-line client for interacting with the API.

 ## Features

-- Express.js backend with RESTful API endpoints
+- Express.js backend with RESTful API endpoints for manga management
-- PostgreSQL database for data persistence
+- PostgreSQL database for persistent storage of manga data
 - Docker setup for easy database and pgAdmin deployment
 - Node.js command-line client for API interaction
 - Sequelize ORM for database operations
+- Comprehensive manga data model including title, author, genres, and more
+- Search functionality for manga by title, author, or genre

 ## Prerequisites